getbraincloud/braincloud-roomserver-unreal/readme.md

 4. In Multiplayer->Lobbies set up a new lobby type and call it `DED_FPS` and set the Server of this lobby to the one you created in the previous step, `dedicatedserver`.
 Also make sure `Disband on start` is unchecked in the lobby rules

+Alternatively, after creating your new app, you can simply go to Admin Tools -> Configuration Data, select Import and select the `bcPortalConfig.bcconfig` file in this projects folder, once imported go to your server settings and make sure to set the room serer manager server url to your IP or hostname as well as the docker repo for your dedicated room server.

 ## How to build and run project in Unreal

 1. [Follow these instructions to build Unreal Engine from source](https://docs.unrealengine.com/5.1/en-US/building-unreal-engine-from-source/) Make sure to get the proper version, this project is using UE `5.1.1-0+++UE5+Release-5.1`